openmrs/openmrs-contrib-atlas/README.md

 ### Configure you envrionnement

-- Add writing write for server to app/storage (www-data for Apache)
+- Add writting rights to app/storage (www-data for Apache)